-- 1. All minimum required parking spaces based on occupancy and use of a property shall be as regulated by the Town of Aurora Parking Guideline. - 2.
-Any use not specifically address or referred to in the Town of Aurora Parking Guideline shall be subject to parking requirements of the listed use that most closely matches the proposed use as determined by the Town of Aurora Superintendent of Buildings or their representative.
+- (1) All minimum required parking spaces based on occupancy and use of a property shall be as regulated by the Town of Aurora Parking Guideline. - (2) Any use not specifically addressed or referred to in the Town of Aurora Parking Guideline shall be subject to parking requirements of the listed use that most closely matches the proposed use as determined by the Town of Aurora Code Enforcement Officer or his/her representative.